aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 and the second checkpoint file from the down-spin wannier90 calculation.
 See the FeO case in the
 [DI example](/critic2/examples/example_11_10_deloc-indices/).

+Instead of the total electron density, the contribution to the density from specific states can be selected using the SPIN, KPT, BAND, and ERANGE keywords.
+The SPIN keywords selects the total electron density (0), the spin-up density (1), or the spin-down density (2).
+This only works for a spin-polarized calculation.
+The KPT and BAND keywords allow selecting specific band and k-point contributions from the list.
+If these keywords are not present, all k-points and bands are used.
+The ERANGE keyword can be used to select only the states whose band energy is between emin.r and emax.r.
+Both energies must be given in electronvolts.

 ### WIEN2k (clmsum, etc.)